As Williams Flats Fire grows, smoke makes Spokane’s air quality among worst nationwide

 The weather pattern could begin to change on Thursday, bringing some relief to the region, The Spokesman-Review, reports.

-Tuesday’s firefighting efforts were temporarily halted when fire officials noted an unauthorized drone flying through the Temporary Flight Restriction area, according to KING 5.

-“The drone caused all firefighting aircraft, including helicopters and large retardant planes, to suspend operations and return to the airport,” the station reported.
-“The suspension continued until (crews) had verified the drone left the area.”
+Tuesday’s firefighting efforts were temporarily halted when fire officials noticed an unauthorized drone flying through the Temporary Flight Restriction area, KING 5 reported.
+Aircraft being used to battle the blaze, including helicopters and large retardant planes, had to return to the airport until the drone left the area, the station reported.

-Incident Commander Doug Johnson of the Northwest Incident Management Team said told KING that while the drone was in the air no aerial support was provided to the firefighters on the ground, and the fire was allowed to burn unchecked.

-“Remember, ‘IF YOU FLY, WE CAN’T,'” Johnson told KING.
-The fire management team said that any person caught flying a drone or unmanned aircraft system in a zone that’s been designated a Temporary Flight Restriction area could be subject to a $20,000 fine.
+“Remember, ‘IF YOU FLY, WE CAN’T,'” Incident Commander Doug Johnson told KING.
+The fire management team said any person caught flying a drone or unmanned aircraft system in a zone that’s been designated a Temporary Flight Restriction area could be subject to a $20,000 fine.

-The blaze began Friday when early morning thunderstorms brought lightning to the eastern portion of the reservation, igniting dry brush, grass and timber in an area with warmer and less humid conditions than usual, according to InciWeb Incident Information System.
+The blaze was set off Friday, Aug.
+2, when early morning thunderstorms brought lightning to the eastern portion of the reservation, igniting dry brush, grass and timber in an area with warmer and less humid conditions than usual, according to InciWeb Incident Information System.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.